top of page

 Issue

-Proponents of gun control want to prevent the proliferation of firearms, while supporters of the Second Amendment (right to bear arms) want the freedom to defend themselves.
-Both sides have valid points, so let's analyze the subject in a straightforward and logical manner.
+Proponents for gun control want to prevent the proliferation of firearms while supporters of the Second Amendment (right to bear arms) want the freedom to defend themselves.
+Both sides have valid points so let's analyze the subject in a straightforward and logical manner with the various perspectives being considered.

 Solution

-How effective should a firearm's stopping power be in order to protect oneself from harm?
-Typically, a .38 caliber is adequate enough to put down an assailant in nearly every situation involving criminal conduct.
-Using a higher caliber weapon may be overkill since it poses a dangerous risk to the surrounding area (e.g., high-powered ammunition may penetrate residential walls putting others at risk).
-Since higher calibers are not necessary for the purposes of self-defense, anything greater than a .38 should be illegal unless there is a specific requirement for such need (e.g., a park ranger requiring a .50 against bear attacks).
+For a firearm's stopping power, in nearly every situation a .38 caliber is adequate enough to put down an assailant.
+Using higher caliber ammunition may become overkill since it poses a risk to the surrounding area (e.g., may go through residential walls).
+Since higher calibers are not truly necessary for self-defense, anything greater than a .38 caliber should become illegal.
+Exceptions will be allowed if there is an actual need for such as with a park ranger requiring a .50 caliber against bear attacks.

-To ensure compliancy, only revolver-style weapons will be permitted to the public rather than semi-automatics that use magazines and are clip-loaded (which may be modified).
-Only law enforcement personnel will be allowed to carry other types of firearms than a six-round revolver if necessary.
+To ensure compliancy, only revolver-style weapons should be permitted to the public rather than semi-automatic that uses magazines and are clip-loaded (may be modified).
+Only law enforcement personnel will be allowed to carry other types of firearms than a six-round revolver.

-The third criteria that should be considered for self-defense is the distance that is necessary to protect oneself from harm.
-On average, criminal confrontations typically occur within ten meters (30 feet).
-Since this is within the range of a pistol, long firearms like military assault rifles should be banned for public use since they are not necessary to defend oneself at that limited distance.
+The third criteria that should be considered with gun control is the distance that is necessary to protect oneself.
+On average, crimes typically occur within a ten-meter (30 feet) distance.
+Since this is within range of a pistol, long firearms like military-style assault rifles should be banned since they are unnecessary for self-defense at that distance.

-Some would say that adapting the above would result in a very strict gun control policy, but based upon the above considerations, a person only really needs a six-round .38 caliber revolver for self-defense.
-Anything else would be overkill, and places others at unnecessary risk.
-Again, training and proficiency in the use of the firearm is a greater factor in protecting oneself from harm than the actual firearm itself.
+Some would say that adapting the above changes would result in a restrictive gun control policy, but based on the above considerations, a person only really needs a six-round .38 caliber revolver for self-defense.
+Anything else would be overkill and places others at risk.
+Again, training and proficiency in the use of the firearm is a greater factor in protecting oneself than the actual firearm itself.

-For hunting purposes, the use of high-powered rifles should be evaluated to prevent their possible use in criminal activities (as with mass shootings).
-Since hunting typically requires only a single round to bring down game (two for birds), all hunting rifles should be required to be of the breech-loaded, single-shot variety (double-barrel shotguns for birds).
-Bolt-action, pump-action, and semi-automatic versions of firearms should be illegal since they are overkill and pose a possible risk to the public.
+For hunting purposes, high-powered rifles should be reevaluated in order to prevent their possible use in criminal activities.
+Since hunting typically requires only a single round to bring down game (two for birds), all hunting rifles should be restricted to being of the breech-loaded, single-shot variety (double-barrel shotguns for birds).
+Bolt-action, pump-action, and semi-automatic versions of firearms should be illegal since they pose a risk to the public.

-Hopefully, after considering the above logical analysis, advocates for gun control will be satisfied since the type of firearm would be restricted to the general public while gun enthusiasts would be satisfied in that they will be able to purchase a firearm that is capable of adequately defending themselves (or hunt game).
+After considering these points, advocates for gun control should be satisfied with the proposed changes since the type of firearm will be restricted for public safety, while gun enthusiasts should be satisfied in that they will be able to use a firearm that is capable of adequately defending themselves (or hunt game).

 bottom of page